openhab/openhab-docs/developers/bindings/index.md

 These are the requirements for logos:

-- SVG or PNG (transparancy is preferred)
+- PNG (transparancy is preferred)
-- If PNG, 512x512 pixels or smaller in one dimension, if it's not a square logo
+- 512x512 pixels or smaller in one dimension, if it's not a square logo
 - Less than 30kB

 File size is key as the website displays hundreds of small logos on the same page.